Beacon Media + Marketing was awarded Best Logo, Best Marketing Campaign, and Best Website in the AMA Alaska Chapter Prism Awards!

 The main pages of your website should provide comprehensive information about your mental health services, but they should be more service-oriented than educational.

-For example, website visitors will want to know how your mental health services can help with depression.
-However, they’re likely not interested in reading an in-depth description of what depression is.
+For example, website visitors will want to know how your mental health services can help with depression and anxiety.
+However, they’re probably not interested in reading an in-depth description of what depression is.

 Your mental health blog is the best spot to provide helpful, educational content to your readers.
 The main pages on your website should instead focus on your practice, how you help, and how people can make an appointment.

-Throughout each page on your website, make sure to include a call-to-action (CTA) for readers to take the next step toward becoming patients at your clinic.
-Buttons that stand out on your website are a great way to draw attention and nudge people to make an appointment.
+Include a call-to-action (CTA) on each page of your business website.
+This helps readers take the next step toward becoming patients at your clinic.
+Buttons that stand out are great ways to draw attention and nudge people towards making an appointment.

 Step 4: Develop Your Website Design

-Once all of the pieces are in place–your site map, wireframe, and website content–you have everything you need to seamlessly implement your website design!
+Once all these pieces are in place — your site map, wireframe, and website content — you have everything you need to seamlessly implement your website design!

-Although we use a robust version of WordPress that requires knowledge of code and other aspects of web development, there are simplified packages available for the beginner.
+Although we use a robust version of WordPress that requires knowledge of code and other aspects of web development, there are plenty of simplified packages available for beginners.

 Source: WordPress

-When you have chosen and launched your package, you are taken into a customization process that includes selecting a website theme and adding your brand information.
-The theme you choose is the largest factor affecting the design of your website, so carefully compare the themes available with the wireframe you created.
+After selecting and launching your package, a customization process begins that includes selecting a website theme and adding your brand information.
+The theme you choose determines the design of your website.
+Carefully compare the themes available with the wireframe you created.

 Go through the full process of making your theme your own by adding colors, images, and the website content you wrote.